umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 ### Approval Flow Types

-Approval Flows are available in three types: Content approval flow, Inherited approval flow, and Document-type approval flow.
+Approval Flows are available in three types: Content approval flow, Inherited approval flow, and Document type approval flow.

 A given content node may have all three approval flow types applied but only one will be applied as per the following order of priority:

 - **Content approval flow:** set directly on a content node via the **Configuration** section in the **Workflow** tab .
 This type will take priority over all others.
-- **Document-type approval flow:** set in the **Settings** section.
+- **Document type approval flow:** set in the **Settings** section.
 This approval flow will apply to all content nodes of the selected Document Type unless the node has a Content approval flow set.
 This feature requires a license.
 - **Inherited approval flow:** if a node has no Content approval flow set, nor a flow applied to its Document Type, Umbraco Plumber will traverse the content tree until it finds a node with a Content approval flow and will use this flow for the current change.

 ![Approval Flow Types](images/approval-flow-types.png)

-Current responsibilities for Approval Groups can be reviewed in the **Roles** tab of the **Approval Groups** section for **Node-based approvals** and **Document-type approvals** only.
+Current responsibilities for Approval Groups can be reviewed in the **Roles** tab of the **Approval Groups** section for **Node-based approvals** and **Document type approvals** only.
 For more information see the [Roles](../Approval-Groups/index.md#roles) section in the [Approval Groups](../Approval-Groups/index.md) article.

 ![Approval Groups Roles](images/approval-groups-roles.png)

-Document Type approval flows can also include conditional stages i.e., only include **Translators** in the workflow when the **Description** property has changed.
-For more information on settings conditions in Document Type approval flows, see the [Document Type approval flows](../Workflow-Settings/index.md#document-type-approval-flows) section in the [Workflow Settings](../Workflow-Settings/index.md) article.
+Document type approval flows can also include conditional stages i.e., only include **Translators** in the workflow when the **Description** property has changed.
+For more information on settings conditions in Document type approval flows, see the [Document Type approval flows](../Workflow-Settings/index.md#document-type-approval-flows) section in the [Workflow Settings](../Workflow-Settings/index.md) article.

 :::note
 Configuration cannot be modified when a content node is in a workflow process.